 The Company's growth strategy includes organic growth initiatives and business acquisitions pursuant to the Company's "buy-and-build" growth strategy, which was implemented in 2015.
-See Note 3, "Acquisitions," for information regarding the acquisition of PLS (as defined in Note 3), which was consummated during the six months ended December 31, 2019.
+See Note 3, "Acquisitions," for information regarding acquisitions consummated during the nine months ended March 31, 2020.
+The financial position, including assets and liabilities, and results of operations of the acquired businesses following the respective closing dates are included in the Company's consolidated financial statements.